ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - 90 day plan creation guide on page 109

 ## Chapter 5: Secure Early Wins
-- keep your ends clearly in mind when you devise your plan to secure early wins
+- Keep your ends clearly in mind when you devise your plan to secure early wins
 - Build waves of change that consist of: learning, designing the changes, building support, implementing the changes, observing results
 - First wave of change is to secure early wins
 - Start with the goal in mind, that is your anchor